Other Policies and Regulations

 12.2.2 Temporary Injuries & Illnesses

-Students requesting accommodations for a temporary injury should contact the Deputy Director of Student Success directly in order to schedule an access meeting with a member of our staff.
+Students requesting accommodations for a temporary injury should contact the Office of Student Success directly in order to schedule an access meeting with a member of our staff.
 Additional documentation to support your request for accommodations may be requested.

 Documentation from students with temporary injuries and illnesses should indicate the current impact of the condition and provide an estimated time of recovery.

-The Deputy Director of Student Success operates under the Family Educational Rights and Privacy Act (FERPA), and all information and medical documentation submitted to the office is protected under the parameters of this law.
+The Office of Student Success operates under the Family Educational Rights and Privacy Act (FERPA), and all information and medical documentation submitted to the office is protected under the parameters of this law.

 12.3 Student Grievance Policy and Procedure